The Beretta APX Carry: Mighty Mite Makes Good

 The APX Carry is one of the smallest pistols in our test, but with the eight round magazine in place, it didn’t feel small in my hands.
 If you use the smaller six round magazine, you are not giving up all that much on grip space and controllability.
 What you gain, however, is the ability to pocket-carry this pistol, which is a rather nice feature.
 Getting a good grip with both the smaller and larger capacity magazines that come with the pistol is an uncommon feature in a gun this size.
 It is a reflection of the effort that Beretta has put into this pistol.

 The small size of the APX Carry made recoil very noticeable, but I was able to keep the pistol on-target under rapid fire.
 The trigger on the pistol is long and quite heavy, turning in an average of almost seven pounds.
 This is the most of any pistol in our test.
 That heavy trigger didn’t help the pistol in our accuracy tests, but it does provide a nice sense of security.
 The APX Carry, like many other guns in our test, does not have a frame-mounted external safety.
-Instead, the gun is set up in much the same way as a revolver.
+Instead, they set up the gun in many ways like they might set up a revolver.
 There is an internal trigger safety on the pistol that prevents it from discharging unless the trigger is fully pulled to the rear.
 As such, a long, heavy trigger pull means that it is slightly harder to have a negligent discharge with this pistol than other pistols we tested (at the cost of a little bit of accuracy).
 Is that trade-off worth it?
 That’s for you to decide.

-The slide on the pistol is stippled for an easier grip, and the trigger guard is slightly undercut to allow you to get more of your hands on the gun.
-Overall, the pistol feels a lot bigger than it actually is.
+The stippled slide on the pistol mean you’ll have an easier time gripping the gun.
+Also, Beretta slightly undercut the trigger guard which allows you to get more of your hands on the pistol.
+Overall, the APX Carry feels a lot bigger than it actually is.
 This, in turn, gave me a nice confident feeling as I rode the recoil in-between each shot.

 The long and heavy trigger on the Beretta APX Carry teamed up to produce some of the largest groups in our accuracy test.
 However, let’s place those results in context.
 Our test distance is 15 yards, which is quite far for a gun like this.
 The APX Carry, like the other compact 9mms in this test, are not meant to be tack-driving competition guns.
 They are meant to be used to save a life in the most desperate of times.
 Groups under four inches at 15 yards are more than adequate for such purposes.